dabernado/kayak/src/vm/iris-ref.md

 RLSE x <-> BIND x	  		: a <-> 1
- * Releases/receives a signal x of type a and removes it from/introduces it to the program's data *
+ * Releases/receives a signal x of type a and removes it from/introduces it to the program's data
+ * A bind will wait for the signal x to be released before continuing execution of the function *
  * x = name of signal